-Being part of the crow family, it has all black plumage.
+They are part of the crow family, it have black plumage.
 However, its bright red bill and legs sets it apart from all other corvids.
 Their bill is long and curved, adding insight to the feeding strategies of these birds.

 A non-migratory bird found throughout southern Europe and in mountainous areas in Central Asia, India and China.
 Although the species has a broad distribution, populations are in decline.
 In the UK fewer that 450 pairs remain in small and isolated populations.

 Coastal areas with rocky crags and nearby short grassland pastures (preferably sheep grazed) are the key habitats for these birds.
 Form colonies and roost on rock crevices, ledges, cliff faces and abandoned buildings.

 Mainly insectivorous, but eats a wide range of other invertebrates.
 Beetles, ants and fly larvae are important dietary items, with spiders, earthworms, berries and even cereal grains also being consumed.